roberts91/facebook-prevent-link-tracking/README.md

 Sometime they also warn about "You are now leaving facebook", but as long as you know what you're doing this is not relly needed.

 ### How does the plugin work?
 This plugin is active when on facebook - and it constantly looks for facebooks tracking links.
 When it finds one it will extract the original URL, and replace the tracking URL with the original URL.
+The plugin will also remove the fbclid-parameter from the URL.
 Easy!